ExpediaGroup/graphql-kotlin/README.md

 Note that GraphQL directives are currently not available through introspection.
 See: https://github.com/facebook/graphql/issues/300 and https://github.com/graphql-java/graphql-java/issues/1017 for more details.

+#### Naming Convention

+As described in the example above, the directive name in the schema will by default come from the `@GraphQLDirective.name` attribute.
+If this value is not specified like an empty string, the directive name will be the name of the annotated annotation (eg: `AwesomeDirective`).

+For more readibility, the name used by the schema will be decapitalized so `Awesome` becomes `awesome` and `AwesomeDirective` would be `awesomeDirective`.

 ## Configuration

 ### Documentation Enforcement